miLibris/flask-rest-jsonapi/docs/index.rst

 Availalble data layers:
     - SQLAlchemy
     - MongoDB
 You can easily create and use your own data layer to communicate with the data provider of your choice.
-Read the data layer section to lean more.
+Read the data layer section to learn more.

 Here is a quick example: